 - Amortization: This is the formal term for the organized repayment process of a loan.
 The amortization defines the repayment schedule and the agreed upon amount for each payment, including how much of that payment is dedicated to interest vs. principal for the entire term of the loan.

 How Much Can You Borrow?

 The actual amount of money you can expect to borrow when you take a personal loan for financing a wedding varies.
 According to personal finance website NerdWallet, personal loans are given in amounts that range from $1,000 to $50,000 or more.
 To secure a high level loan your credit score needs to be strong, typically above 760.
 However, traditional lenders are generally willing to work with anyone whose credit score falls into the low to mid 600s.

-When it comes to personal loans, your credit score is the number one determining factor used by most institutions to determine whether you are a good candidate for a loan, as well as how much money you receive and at what interest rate.
-Credit scores take into account past financial decisions, including how often you pay creditors on time, whether or not you have successfully paid off loans in the past and how much debt you currently have.
+When it comes to personal loans, your credit score is the number one determining factor used by most institutions to determine whether you’re a good candidate for a loan, as well as how much money you receive and at what interest rate.
+However, other platforms like Upstart consider education and employment history in addition to credit history in underwriting.
+Credit scores take into account past financial decisions, including how often you pay creditors on time, whether or not you’ve successfully paid off loans in the past and how much debt you currently have.

 A Note on Loan Terms

 It's important to consider the term of your loan and how that impacts how much you pay each month, as well as how much you pay over time.
 There is an inverse relationship between these two numbers—longer term loans result in a lower monthly payment.
 To reduce the impact of loan terms, it’s important to cultivate your credit score from a young age, making sure to pay all bills on time and limiting debt, which helps you to qualify for a lower interest rate.
 Upstart will also reward you for other hard work, such as strong employment and good education.
 Once you receive financing for your wedding and the day has passed, it’s important to continue to make payments on time to protect and improve your good credit score.